 What looks good doesn’t always work well.
 If you don’t want to end up realizing that your locks are broken or there’s no way to open a window in your bedroom, check every single thing in your prospective home.
 It might take some time, but it is absolutely worth it.
 Check to see how the parking situation will be before you sign the lease.
 Even if you noticed a parking lot while attending an open house, it doesn’t necessarily mean you’ll have access to it as a renter.

-In nearly all the cases, parking space near apartment buildings is limited.
-So if you’re a car owner, you’d better ask your prospective landlord about parking policy right away.
-Do as much research possible so you don’t have to deal with an unreasonable landlord.
+In nearly all cases, parking spaces near apartment buildings are limited.
+So if you’re a car owner, you’d better ask your prospective landlord about the parking policy right away.
+Do as much research as possible so you don’t have to deal with an unreasonable landlord.

 See How Safe the Area Is